 When can email be used to communicate between board members?
-If the email is limited to non-substantive matters including the scheduling of meetings, one-way dissemination of information or reports and developing agendas.
+If the email is limited to non-substantive matters including the scheduling of meetings, one-way dissemination of information or reports, developing agendas and scheduling meetings.

 Can a discussion between two or more board members turn into a meeting?
 Yes, the same as electronic communications.
 FOAA does not discriminate based on the medium or way public information is transferred.
 Communications used to defeat the purposes of FOAA are prohibited.